Sylvia Earle: the woman behind the ground-breaking ship

 Having led more than 100 expeditions, authored more than 190 technical and scientific publications, and clocked in excess of 7,000 hours underwater (the equivalent of 292 days), it’s no surprise to find that Aurora Expeditions christened their ‘floating ambassador for the planet’ after her.

-The new Sylvia Earle ship was launched in November 2022.
-(Credit: Aurora Expeditions)
+Sylvia Earle launched in November 2022.
+(Credit: AE Expeditions)

 Aurora's climate-neutral masterpiece